 More extensive regional passes are also available.
-For example, the Scandinavia Pass covers four countries -- Norway, Sweden, Denmark and Finland -- while the European East Pass is good for travel in Poland, Hungary, Austria, Slovakia and the Czech Republic.
-You can even combine your rail pass with a car rental (look for the "Rail 'n Drive" options).
+For example, the Scandinavia Pass covers four countries -- Norway, Sweden, Denmark and Finland -- while the European East Pass is good for travel in Hungary, Austria, Slovakia and the Czech Republic.

-The Global and Select passes do not include travel to Great Britain; if you're headed there, you'll want to look into Rail Europe's Britrail options.
+The Global and Select passes do not include travel to Great Britain; if you're headed there, you'll want to look into the options at Britrail.com.

 For a full country-by-country list of every rail pass available, visit RailEurope.com.